-- 10 Common Reasons For High Bounce Rates and How to Fix Them
+What Causes High Bounce Rates and The Secret to Improve Them

 You probably spent hours and tons of money crafting a perfect landing page or homepage for your website.
 The last thing you want your visitors to do is hit the back button as soon as they arrive on your site.
 That’s why you need to understand what bounce rates are, and how to understand them so you can reduce your website bounce rate.